python-poetry/poetry/docs/_index.md

 curl -sSL https://install.python-poetry.org | POETRY_HOME=/etc/poetry python3 -
 ```

-If you want to install prerelease versions, you can do so by passing `--preview` option to `install-poetry.py`
+If you want to install prerelease versions, you can do so by passing the `--preview` option to the installation script
 or by using the `$POETRY_PREVIEW` environment variable:

 ```bash